d-vale/ToDo_list-PHP/README.md

 This repository contains a partially implemented todo list written in PHP, HTML and CSS.
 The application connects to a MySQL database.
 All the code is in the `index.php` file.

-The incomplete lines of code are marked with the following comment: `// IMPLEMENT ME`.